North Yemen civil war: Siege of Sanaa

-On November 5, Yemeni dissidents, supported by republican tribesmen called down to San'a, moved four tanks into the city's dusty squares, took over the Presidential Palace and announced over the government radio station that Sallal had been removed "from all positions of authority".
+On November 5, 1967, Yemeni dissidents, supported by republican tribesmen called down to San'a, moved four tanks into the city's dusty squares, took over the presidential palace and announced over the government radio station that Sallal had been removed "from all positions of authority".
 The coup went unopposed.
 In Baghdad, Sallal asked for political asylum, saying "every revolutionary must anticipate obstacles and difficult situations".
 The Iraqi government offered him a home and a monthly grant of 500 dinars.

-The new republican government was headed by Qadi Abdul Rahman Iryani, Ahmed Noman, and Mohamed Ali Uthman.
-The Prime Minister was Mohsin al-Aini.
+The new republican government was headed by Qadi Abdul Rahman al-Eryani, Ahmed Noman, and Mohamed Ali Uthman.
+The prime minister was Mohsin al-Aini.
 Noman, however, remained in Beirut.
-He was doubtful of his colleagues reluctance to negotiate with the Hamidaddin family, preferring to expel it instead.
-On November 23, he resigned, and his place was taken by Hassan Amri.
+He was doubtful of his colleagues' reluctance to negotiate with the Hamidaddin family, preferring to expel them instead.
+On November 23, he resigned, and was replaced by Hassan Amri.
 Prince Mohamed bin Hussein told the country's chiefs "We have money, and you will have your share if you join us.
 If not, we will go on without you".
 The chiefs agreed to mobilize their tribes.
-6,000 royalist regulars and 50,000 armed tribesmen known as "the Fighting Rifles" surrounded San'a, captured its main airport and severed the highway to the port of Hodeida, a main route for Russian supplies.
-In a battle twelve miles east of the capital, 3,200 soldiers of both sides were killed, and an entire republican regiment reportedly deserted to the royalists.
+Six-thousand royalist regulars and 50,000 armed tribesmen known as "the Fighting Rifles" surrounded San'a, captured its main airport, and severed the highway to the port of Hodeida, a main route for Russian supplies.
+In a battle 12 miles east of the capital, 3,200 soldiers from both sides were killed, and an entire republican regiment reportedly deserted to the royalists.
 Bin Hussein gave them an ultimatum: "Surrender the city or be annihilated".
-Iryani went to Cairo for what the Egyptian official press agency called "a medical checkup".
-Foreign Minister Hassan Makki also left Yemen, leaving the government in charge of Amri.
+Eryani went to Cairo for what the Egyptian official press agency called "a medical checkup".
+Foreign Minister Hassan Makki also left Yemen, leaving Amri in charge of the government.
 Amri declared a 6 p.m. curfew and ordered civilians to form militia units "to defend the republic".
 In Liberation Square, six suspected royalist infiltrators were publicly executed by a firing squad, and their bodies were later strung up on poles.

 The republicans boasted a new air force, while the royalists claimed to have shot down a MiG-17 fighter with a Russian pilot.
-The US State Department said that this claim, as well as reports of twenty-four MiGs and forty Soviet technicians and pilots who had arrived in Yemen, were correct.
-In January, the republicans were defending San'a with about 2,000 regulars and tribesmen, plus armed townsmen and about ten tanks.
-They also had the backing of a score or more fighter aircraft piloted by Russians or Yemenis who passed a crash course in the Soviet Union.
-The city could still feed itself from the immediately surrounding countryside.
+The US State Department said that this claim and reports of 24 MiGs and 40 Soviet technicians and pilots who had arrived in Yemen were correct.
+In January, the republicans were defending San'a with about 2,000 regulars and tribesmen, plus armed townsmen and about 10 tanks.
+They also had the backing of 20 or more fighter aircraft piloted by Russians or Yemenis who passed a crash course in the Soviet Union.
+The city could still feed itself from the countryside immediately surrounding the area.
 Between 4,000 and 5,000 royalists suffered from republican air power, but had the advantage of high ground.
 However, they did not have enough ammunition, as the Saudis had halted arms deliveries after the Khartoum agreement and stopped financing the royalists after December.